SamVerschueren/dynongo/readme.md

 	});
 ```

+You can also use [dynongo-pager](https://github.com/SamVerschueren/dynongo-pager) to make paging even easier.

 ### Create a table

 A table can be created by either calling `create()` on a table instance or by calling `createTable` on the database instance.